ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 Preliminary remark 2: The ``ScopedTypeVariables`` is not very well specified.
 The following attempts to specify it, and may make more programs type check, but should not change the meaning of existing programs.
 If so, then that is likely a bug in the specification.

 When both ``TypeApplications`` and ``PatternSignatures`` are enabled, then type application syntax is available in patterns.

 If ``ScopedTypeVariables`` is enabled, then type applications and type signatures in pattern may mention type variables.

 A type variable mentioned in a pattern (in a type signature or a type application) that is not already in scope is brought into scope.
-The scope contains the pattern and the corresponding right-hand side.
+The scope spans the pattern and the corresponding right-hand side.

+Typechecking a type application in a pattern follows the same rules as typechecking a pattern signature.
+This proposal does not propose any changes to the mechanism.
+In particular, type variables in type applications in patterns can only bind type variables, just as it is the case for type variables in pattern signatures.

-The typing rule for (non-nested) case expressions is spelled out in <https://www.overleaf.com/15743151qmfpncmjfcks>, which uses the syntax of the `OutsideIn paper <https://www.microsoft.com/en-us/research/publication/outsideinx-modular-type-inference-with-local-assumptions/>`_.
+An attempt to formalize these rules is spelled out in <https://www.overleaf.com/15743151qmfpncmjfcks>, which uses the syntax of the `OutsideIn paper <https://www.microsoft.com/en-us/research/publication/outsideinx-modular-type-inference-with-local-assumptions/>`_.
+It gives type-checking rules for plain Haskell (with GADTs), Haskell+PatternSignatures, Haskell+PatternSignatures+TypeApplications (which is this proposal) and, just for reference, Haskell+PatternSignatures+TypeApplications+#15050.

 An underscore in a type signature or type application in a pattern is not treated as a hole.

-Further changes to ``ScopedTypeVariables`` should apply analogously to type applications in patterns.
+Further changes to ``ScopedTypeVariables`` (e.g. _#15050 <https://ghc.haskell.org/trac/ghc/ticket/15050#comment:10>_) should apply analogously to type applications in patterns.

 Examples
 --------